-- (1) In this Part "infringing article", in relation to a design, shall be construed in accordance with this Article. - (2) An article is an infringing article if its making to that design was an infringement of design right in the design. - (3) An article is also an infringing article if - (a) it has been or is proposed to be imported into Jersey; and - (b) its making to that design in Jersey would have been an infringement of design right in the design or a breach of an exclusive licence agreement relating to the design. - (4) Where it is shown that an article is made to a design in which design right subsists or has subsisted at any time, it shall be presumed until the contrary is proved that the article was made at a time when design right subsisted. - (5) Nothing in paragraph (3) shall be construed as applying to an article which may lawfully be imported into Jersey pursuant to any right available by virtue of Article 2(1) of the European Union (Jersey) Law 1973.
-18

-- (6) The expression "infringing article" does not include a design document, notwithstanding that its making was or would have been an infringement of design right. - (7) Paragraph (6) does not apply where the design recorded in the document is a semiconductor topography.
+- (1) In this Part "infringing article", in relation to a design, shall be construed in accordance with this Article. - (2) An article is an infringing article if its making to that design was an infringement of design right in the design. - (3) An article is also an infringing article if - (a) it has been or is proposed to be imported into Jersey; and - (b) its making to that design in Jersey would have been an infringement of design right in the design or a breach of an exclusive licence agreement relating to the design. - (4) Where it is shown that an article is made to a design in which design right subsists or has subsisted at any time, it shall be presumed until the contrary is proved that the article was made at a time when design right subsisted. - (5) Nothing in paragraph (3) is to be construed as applying to an article which it would have been lawful to import into Jersey pursuant to any right available by virtue of Article 2(1) of the European Union (Jersey) Law 1973 if - (a) that Law had not been repealed; - (b) the Protocol described in Article 1(4B)(a) of that Law was still in effect; and - (c) the United Kingdom was still a member State of the European Union.
+19 - (6) The expression "infringing article" does not include a design document, notwithstanding that its making was or would have been an infringement of design right. - (7) Paragraph (6) does not apply where the design recorded in the document is a semiconductor topography.